 McGlynn, Edward.
 Letters, 1861-65 | Illinois History and Lincoln Collections

-Edward McGlynn of Aurora, Ill., enlisted in Co.
-K, 42nd Ill.
-Vol. Inf., on Aug.
-4, 1861.
-He took part in the march to Warsaw, Mo, but by Christmas was confined to the General Military Hospital in St. Louis.
-Unhappy with his regiment, McGlynn deserted in June 1862, reenlisting two months later in the124th Ill.
-Vol. Inf.
-Over the next year, McGlynn fought in several battles, including Port Gibson (May 1, 1863), Raymond (May 12, 1863), Jackson (May 14, 1863), and Champion Hills (May 16, 1863), and witnessed the siege of Vicksburg.
-After another stint in the hospital, McGlynn served on provost duty in Vicksburg from Apr.
-1864 to Feb.
-1865, after which he saw action during the siege of Mobile, Ala.
-McGlynn survived the war, but died at Camp Douglas, Ill., on Aug.
-15, 1865.
+Edward McGlynn of Aurora, Illinois, enlisted in Company K of the 42nd Illinois Volunteer Infantry in August 4, 1861.
+He took part in the march to Warsaw, Missouri, but by Christmas he was placed in the general military hospital in St. Louis.
+Unhappy with his regiment, McGlynn deserted in June 1862, reenlisting two months later in the 124th Illinois Volunteer Infantry.
+McGlynn fought in several battles, including Port Gibson (May 1, 1863), Raymond (May 12, 1863), Jackson (May 14, 1863), and Champion Hills (May 16, 1863), and he witnessed the siege of Vicksburg, Mississippi (May 18-July 4, 1863).
+After spending a second time in the hospital, McGlynn served on provost duty in Vicksburg from April 1864 to February 1865, after which he saw action during the siege of Mobile, Alabama.
+McGlynn survived the war, but died at Camp Douglas, Illinois, a Union prisoner-of-war camp, on August 15, 1865.

 View full finding aid and PDF box/folder list